 - NVIDIA Telemetry Container service – Automatic

 In the screenshot below, our example is the NVIDIA Display Container LS service.
-Right click on it and select properties and then set it to “Automatic” in the Startup type and click “OK”.
-Make sure to perform the same steps with the appropriate Startup type for the rest of the services.
+Right-click on it and select properties and then set it to “Automatic” in the Startup type and click “OK”.
+Make sure to perform the same steps with the appropriate Startup type for the rest of the services such as the NVIDIA Telemetry Container.

 Note: All services should be running.
 Click on “Start” the services on the upper left corner of the window if the service is stopped.